9 Easy Ways To Upgrade Your Go-To Pink Manicure

 According to this summer's nail trend report, you can't go wrong with a pink manicure any time from May through Labor Day.
 Every shade, from matte fuchsia to a barely-there sheer gloss (à la Meghan Markle's mommy manicure), is on-trend — and instantly elevated with some subtle well-placed nail art.

-For proof, we've rounded up our favourite nail designs that lean heavy on the pink colour palette, spanning from summery brights to classic rose and blush-toned neutrals.
-Sourced from Instagram influencers and the most creative nail pros in the game, we have your handy guide to summer's trendiest pink-tinged manicures — all of which keep your favourite go-to shade feeling fresh through every summer polish change.
+For proof, we've rounded up our favorite nail designs that lean heavy on the pink color palette, spanning from summery brights to classic rose and blush-toned neutrals.
+Sourced from Instagram influencers and the most creative nail pros in the game, we have your handy guide to summer's trendiest pink-tinged manicures — all of which keep your favorite go-to shade feeling fresh through every summer polish change.